FrankensteinVariorum/fv-jekyll/_README.txt

 + Run gulp build to build the site after changes (see Basic Commands below)

++ Images and other assets should be placed in the ./_source/img folder.
+They will be transferred to the /assets when the site is built.

++ IMPORTANT: Do NOT place images in the /assets folder.
+They will be deleted during the build process.
+Add them to the ./_source/img folder as per above.

 + The main menu can be changed in ./_includes/header.html.

 + Footer content can be changed in ./_includes/footer.html.